ietf-wg-pce/draft-ietf-pce-iana-update/draft-ietf-pce-iana-update.md

 ## Handling of Unknown Experimentation

-A PCEP implementation that receives an experimental Error-Type in a PCEP message and does not recognise the Error-Type (i.e., is not part of the experiment) will treat the error as it would treat any other unknown Error-Type (such as from a new protocol extension).
+A PCEP implementation that receives an experimental Error-Type in a PCEP message and does not recognize the Error-Type (i.e., is not part of the experiment) will treat the error as it would treat any other unknown Error-Type (such as from a new protocol extension).
 An implementation that is notified of a PCEP error will normally close the PCEP session (see [RFC5440]).
 In general, PCEP implementations are not required to take specific action based on Error-Types, but may log the errors for diagnostic purposes.

-An implementation that is part of an experiment may receive an experimental Error-Type, but not recognise the Error-value.
+An implementation that is part of an experiment may receive an experimental Error-Type, but not recognize the Error-value.
 This could happen because of any of:

 - A faulty implementation.
-- Two implementations not being synchronised with respect to which Error-values to use in the experiment.
+- Two implementations not being synchronized with respect to which Error-values to use in the experiment.
 - More than one experiment being run at the same time.

 As with unknown Error-Types, an implementation receiving an unknown Error-value is not expected to do more than log the received error, and may close the PCEP session.